takiwaki/Blastwave/HYD1D/README.md

     ssh <your account>@an??.cfca.nao.ac.jp

-Then go to work directry.
+Then go to work directory.

     cd /cfca-work/<your account>/Blastwave/HYD1D/analysis
     make Analysis.x